jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 Transition rules are checked in the order given — the first rule that matches is applied.
 If you want, you can write rules in the form of general cases and exceptions, as long as the exceptions appear first.

 ### @TREE
 This section is optional.
 If present, it contains a rule tree that can be loaded by the RuleLoader algorithm.
-(If the .rule file also contains a @TABLE section, RuleLoader will use the first one it finds.)
-The contents of this section is identical to the contents of a .tree file.
+(If the .rule file also contains a @TABLE section, RuleLoader will alternate between the 2).

 Essentially, the tree format allows you to add your own rules to CAViewer without needing to know how to recompile CAViewer and without dealing with the intricacies of external libraries; it generates relatively compact files,